 If you don’t already have one, set a budget so that you’re in a good habit of sticking to your spending goal.
 For bonus points, go a little tighter in order to hone your frugal chops and build that emergency fund.

 Your grocery spending is a great way to practice trimming back as food costs are one of the most flexible line items in your budget.
 Audit your grocery spending so that you know where and how to cut back.

 3. Stop spending money you don’t have.

-If everyone from politicians to paupers would heed those words, the world would be a much better place.
-For a light hearted reminder, check out this video:
+If everyone, from politicians to paupers, would heed those words, the world would be a much better place.
+We live in a culture that echoes the cries of Veruca Salt,

-Listen to me, Young Grasshopper.
-We hit rock bottom at the beginning of the economic decline, I guess.
+We hit rock bottom at the beginning of the last economic decline.
 In 2007 we were out of cash and deep in debt.
 And we didn’t see it coming.
 We didn’t prepare, because, well, maybe we didn’t think it could happen to us.

 You may think that you’re immune to hard times, just like that guy who didn’t put on his seatbelt before the crash.